paulgibbs/DJPaul-Sort-Inventory/README.md

 ## Release History
 #### v1.2 22/May/2015
 - Fix: Prevent backpacks being overfilled (the items were being dropped to the floor).
+- New: Connecting to a server running this mod will now download the mod if you do not already have it.

 #### v1.1 18/May/2015
 - Fix: Crash when trying to sort inventory in main menu.